Culture of Australia: Historical development of Australian culture

 From the protest movements from the 1930s, with the gradual lifting of restrictions, Indigenous Australians began to develop a unity sense of Aboriginality, maintained by all Aboriginal artists, musicians, sportsmen and writers.
 However, some States and Territories of Australia retained discriminatory laws relating to voting rights for Aboriginal and Torres Strait Islander people into the 1960s, at which point full legal equality was established.
-A 1967 referendum to include all Aboriginal and Torres Strait Islander people in the national electoral roll census was overwhelmingly approved by voters, singling the beginning of action and organisation at a national level in Aboriginal affairs.
+A 1967 referendum to include all Aboriginal and Torres Strait Islander people in official population counts was overwhelmingly approved by voters, singling the beginning of action and organisation at a national level in Aboriginal affairs.
 Since then, conflict and reconciliation between Indigenous and non-Indigenous Australians has been a source of much art and literature in Australia.
 In 1984, a group of Pintupi people who were living a traditional hunter-gatherer desert-dwelling life were tracked down in the Gibson Desert and brought into a settlement.
 They are believed to have been the last uncontacted tribe.

 While the British cultural influence remained strong into the 21st century, other influences became increasingly important.
 Australia's post-war period was marked by an influx of Europeans who broadened the nation's vision.
 The Hawaiian sport of surfing was adopted in Australia where a beach culture and the locally developed surf lifesaving movement was already burgeoning in the early 20th century.
 American pop culture and cinema were embraced in the 20th century, with country music and later rock and roll sweeping Australia, aided by the new technology of television and a host of American content.
 The 1956 Melbourne Olympics, the first to be broadcast to the world, announced a confident, prosperous post-war nation, and new cultural icons like Australian country music star Slim Dusty and dadaist Barry Humphries expressed a uniquely Australian identity.

 Australia's contemporary immigration program has two components: a program for skilled and family migrants and a humanitarian program for refugees and asylum seekers.
 By 2010, the post-war immigration program had received more than 6.5 million migrants from every continent.
 The population tripled in the six decades to around 21 million in 2010, including people originating from 200 countries.
 More than 43 per cent of Australians were either born overseas or have one parent who was born overseas.
-The population is highly urbanised, with more than 75% of Australians living in urban centres, largely along the coast though there has been increased incentive to decentralise the population, concentrating it into developed regional or rural areas.
+The population is highly urbanised, with more than 75% of Australians living in urban centres, largely along the coast.

 Contemporary Australia is a pluralistic society, rooted in liberal democratic traditions and espousing informality and egalitarianism as key societal values.
-While strongly influenced by Anglo-Celtic origins, the culture of Australia has also been shaped by multi-ethnic migration which has influenced all aspects of Australian life, including business, the arts, cuisine, sense of humour and sporting tastes.
+Strongly influenced by Anglo-Celtic origins, the culture of Australia has also been shaped by multi-ethnic migration which has influenced all aspects of Australian life, including business, the arts, cuisine, sense of humour and sporting tastes.